Misunderstanding (2018 film)

-Misunderstanding (Persian: سوءتفاهم) is a film directed and written by Ahmadreza Motamedi and produced by Jalil Shabani, produced in 2017 by Owj Arts and Media Organization.
+Misunderstanding (Persian: سوءتفاهم) is a Persian-language Iranian film directed and written by Ahmadreza Motamedi and produced by Jalil Shabani, produced in 2017 by Owj Arts and Media Organization.
 The film was released in Iranian cinemas on February 13, 2019.

 Story of the film

-The story of the film Misunderstanding is the story of a hostage-taking in which everything unfolds in the context of reality, but as time passes, the suspicion arises that this incident is more like a "misunderstanding" or an illusion; but in the context of the illusion, elements of reality are still visible.
-As this ambiguity develops, the hostage-taking story also progresses and ...
+The film portrays a hostage-taking in which everything unfolds in the context of reality, but as time passes, suspicions arise that the incident is more like a "misunderstanding" or an illusion; but in the context of the illusion, elements of reality are still visible.
+As this ambiguity develops, the hostage-taking story also progresses.